lineality/Online_Voting_Using_One_Time_Pads/README.md

 3. Is it possible for a voter to submit a ballot securely over a network (online)?
 4. Is it possible for a voting office to securely receive a completed ballot from the voter over a network (online)?

-## Questions we are NOT focusing on include the following:
+## Questions we are NOT the focus of this project include the following:
 1. Not: Can online voting be absolutely effortless and perfectly ecstatic as an experience?
 2. Not: Can a person outside of the voting process be provably safe from any voter intimidation, coercion, brainwashing, threats, harassment, discouragement, etc?
 3. Not: Can a person make no mistakes while filling out their ballot?
 (Though some additional safeguards from this have been successfully used in some states.)